I love the reactions feature in Delta Chat, I think it’s great.

 The user interface issue is tricky even in chat, because the reactions are associated with the message and don’t trigger their own notification (which I like), with the result being that only immediate reactions are useful.
 If somebody goes through older messages of mine to react to them, I won’t see them.
 They’ve scrolled of my screen.

 Right, I can see some downsides to that.
 On the other hand, reactions to the most recent message are more important.
 That’s something I might really wonder how they feel about.
-Scrolling back and looking at older messages and seeing “oh, they did belatedy like this one” is a weird experience and you’re right that this could be improved—you called it “tricky” which is the perfect description, not too alarmist but acknowledge the imperfection.
+Scrolling back and looking at older messages and seeing “oh, they did belatedly like this one” is a weird experience and you’re right that this could be improved—you called it “tricky” which is the perfect description, not too alarmist but acknowledges the imperfection.

 Reactions in fedi clients where they repeat the message being reacted to and they are aggregated and grouped per day (like in Toot!
 App), they work surprisingly well.